Perkedel/Lah-Mboh/docs/Tutorial/HowToMostlyNotLostInDM.md

 Sometimes also, classes are just skins, so it's just weapon.
 Such as [Cube 2: Sauerbraten](http://sauerbraten.org/), or regular Fortnite modes, other whatever.
 And hence just focus on obtaining whatever weapon you see & use it best you can.

+## Focus fragging!

+With whatever weapons you have, if you are in Frag modes of multiplayer, then.. **Just frag!**, that's all.
+With whatever you're holding on, shoot as fast as you can.
+If necessary, shower them all until you frag.

+& if the weapon is lagging, find time to change to a faster ones, quickly while be aware around you, and frag again.

 ## Sportmanship, Sportmanship, SPORTIVITAS!!

 As always, every competitive multiplayer games, wants it digital, or real life, requires sportmanship.